How to solve the homelessness problem.

 Researchers found for every $10 spent on a housing-first approach, taxpayers saved $21.72 on other services.

-But, it’s rather interesting to see government officials finally learning to do math…
+But, it’s rather interesting to see government officials finally learning to do the math…

 No, it’s not that they are actually doing anything about the guy sleeping under the overpass — as of earlier today, he and his shopping cart were still there.